MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

 - codepush.blob.core.windows.net
 - codepushupdates.azureedge.net

-If you want to change the default HTTP security configuration for any of these domains, you have to define the [`NSAppTransportSecurity` (ATS)][ats] configuration inside the project's **Info.plist** file:
+If you want to change the default HTTP security configuration for any of these domains, you must define the [`NSAppTransportSecurity` (ATS)][ats] configuration inside the project's **Info.plist** file:

 ```xml
 <plist version="1.0">